anslemhuncho/Crowd-Epidemiology-/README.md

 ## Aggregated contact networks

-In the C++ files getcontactEvents_v2.cpp and getcontactEvents_v2a.cpp the contact sequences are generated.
+In the C++ files getcontactEvents_v2.cpp and getcontactEvents_v2a.cpp the contact sequences are generated.<br/>
 The programs take as input the movement tracks stored in CSV files realtracks362ajax.csv and realtracks1048.csv.<br/>
 The C++ files can be compiled as follows:<br/>
 g++ -o getcev2 getcontactEvents_v2.cpp<br/>